-More information about the MPLCP may be found in the in the Program Fact Sheet and the Regulations 605 CMR 6.00 governing the program.
+More information about the MPLCP may be found in the in the Regulations 605 CMR 6.00 governing the program and in a series of Resource Guides .
 Two types of grants, one for planning and design and one for construction and renovation/expansion projects are available to eligible municipalities.

-Two library building consultants are available to meet with, and advise library staff, trustees, building committees, town officials and community residents.
-There is also a construction e-mail distribution list for Massachusetts public library directors to discuss library construction and renovation issues.
+Two library building specialists are available to meet with and advise library staff, trustees, building committees, town officials, and community residents.

 For further information, contact: